Timtech4u/octal-application/production/README.md

 ### For [v1.1-pilot+postsurvey](https://github.com/danallan/octal-application/tree/v1.1-pilot+postsurvey) installations only

 Skip to the next section if you're running a newer version.
+The directions for this early version may be slightly outdated.
+If you have problems, try some of the steps from a newer version.

 1. Import the valid participant IDs into the db: